Power of Place

 Welcome to Power of Place®.
 We offer educators a unique “third space” to re-energize, reflect, connect with one another, and rediscover the joy and beauty of the profession.
 By learning in community, educators experience a renewed sense of efficacy, purpose, and hopefulness for the future.

-Our professional learning experiences are designed revitalize the profession by building the mindsets, pedagogies and practices that equip educators to teach, support and champion all students.
+Our professional learning experiences are designed to revitalize the profession by building the mindsets, pedagogies and practices that equip educators to teach, support and champion all students.

 Our environments shape who we are.
 That is the Power of Place.